Response Type Settings and Alert Generation

 SUSPEND

-On selecting ACTIONS and then ‘Kill’, the processes associated with the malware are stopped and the REMEDIATE button appears.
+On selecting Kill, the processes associated with the malware are stopped, and the REMEDIATE button appears.

 Clicking the REMEDIATE button remediates all impacted files and changes the alert status to REMEDIATED.